Tutorial (App Developer)

 - The API Access Request is processed and an "API Access Request" ticket is posted to the App Forum for the related app with a "Pending" status.
 The ticket is identified with a contract request icon.
 The API is also visible in the APIs Connected section of the app's Details page.

-- The Access Request is also posted to the APIs > Apps : Connections and App > APIs : Connection pages with an Pending Request status.
+- The Access Request is also posted to the APIs > Apps : Connections and App > APIs : Connections pages with a Pending Request status.
 Upon approval by the API Provider, the API Access Request status will change to Activated.
 Access to the API is granted and the API is visible in the APIs Used section of the app's Details page.

 For more information, see How do I see the status of my app's connections to APIs? and How do I switch to a Live implementation?